 Use the thermostatic radiator valves (TRVs) to ensure that different rooms are set to the right temperature, rather than having them all set to maximum.

 Click the button below for information on dealing with Anti-Social Behaviour.

 Click the button below for information on dealing with Condensation & Mould.

 Rubbish collection is managed by the local council and it is your responsibility to discard any household rubbish using the bins provided.
 If you have any queries regarding collection days, bulky waste collection options, recycling arrangements or requests for further bins, please follow the link below.

-We advise all residents to keep to your allocated parking space or visitor parking, as well as refrain from parking anywhere which causes a nuisance, especially in front of other properties as this causes difficulty to some residents when manoeuvring out of their drives.
-If you are not sure where you are allowed park, please contact us for advice.
+We advise all residents to keep to your allocated parking space or visitor parking, as well as to refrain from parking anywhere which causes a nuisance, in particular obstructing drive ways of other properties.
+If you are not sure where you are allowed to park, please contact us for clarification.

 Our policy is to deliver effective services, exemplary homes and communities.
 We promote equality and community cohesion whilst recognising the different needs and experiences of our residents and customers is crucial to achieving this aim.

 If you are expecting guests to stay for an extended period of time please contact your property manager for approval.
 Please note the tenant is responsible for any damage they or their guests have produced.